Series and Product Representations of Gamma, Pseudogamma and Inverse Gamma Functions: Inverse Gamma Function

 \section{Inverse Gamma Function}

-In this section we will seek to motivate the series definition of the inverse gamma function given in conjecture \ref{conjecture}.
-Our goal is to find a Newton Series definition for this function, which we denote $\tilde{\Gamma}(x)$.
+In this section, the series definition of the inverse gamma function given in conjecture \ref{conjecture} will be motivated.
+In particular, a Newton series will be constructed for this function, which we denote $\text{inv}\Gamma_0(x)$.
 For this purpose, it would be convenient to choose a series of the form